Cy-r0/gif_snapshot/README.md

 ![](https://github.com/Cy-r0/gif_snapshot/blob/master/media/01-04-20_101432.gif)

-"Only the best rally game ever made"
+"Only the best rally game ever made" - Mr T.

 ## How do I get it?